Illias-B22/titanbay-ae-task/README.md

 | `ticket_day_of_week` | 0–6 |
 | `ticket_hour_of_day` | 0–23 |

 ---

-## How I Used AI
+## AI Use

-I used AI in this or the initial data analysis, profiling the source tables, and building out the models.
-It helped me move faster on things like spotting the Excel serial date issue across multiple tables, working through the entity resolution logic.
+I used AI in this for the initial data analysis, profiling the source tables and building out the models.
+It helped me move faster on things like spotting the Excel serial date issue across multiple tables and working through the entity resolution logic.
 The data issues themselves — the serial dates, the partner_label variants, the internal QA tickets and the undocumented cancelled status actually came from profiling the data rather than just reading the brief.

 ---

 ## Reflection